hdShang/arxiv-daily/docs/cs-LG/2025-05-30/papers/250524717v1-pde-transformer-efficient-and-versatile-transformers-for-physics-sim.md

 ---
 layout: default
-title: PDE-Transformer: Efficient and Versatile Transformers for Physics Simulations
+title: "PDE-Transformer: Efficient and Versatile Transformers for Physics Simulations"
 ---

 # PDE-Transformer: Efficient and Versatile Transformers for Physics Simulations